dayton-outar/smpl/SPECIFICATION.md

 <hr />

-[^1]: variable types are not explicitly specified by the programmer
+<a id="footnote-1">1</a>: variable types are not explicitly specified by the programmer

-[^2]: procedure calls that are the final expressions in the calling procedure’s body return their values to the calling procedure’s caller
+<a id="footnote-2">2</a>: procedure calls that are the final expressions in the calling procedure’s body return their values to the calling procedure’s caller

-[^3]: First class objects may be named, stored in data structures,passed as arguments and returned as values from procedures
+<a id="footnote-3">3</a>: First class objects may be named, stored in data structures,passed as arguments and returned as values from procedures

 &copy; Prof. Daniel Coore